-• The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.
+- The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester. - If an extension has been allowed for an assignment, that assignment is disqualified for late assignment.

-Studer nt Name: Date:
+Studen t Name: Date:

-Identii y the Late Assignm nent:
+Identif y the Late Assignment:

-Reaso n for the late assign ment: (to be completed by the student)
+Reason n for the late assignment: (to be completed d by the student)

-• learning contract. er assignment is submitted late within the same semester, it will result in a ccumulate more than one (1) in an 8-week course. a
+• In the event another assignment is submined the submined of th itted late within the same semester, it will result in a one (1) in an 8-week course.

-Design nated Instructor Signated nature:
+Design nated Instructor Signature:

-Studer nt Signature:
+Studen t Signature:

 Date: